 To date we have not incurred costs to defend lawsuits or settle claims related to these indemnification obligations.
 If any of our indemnification obligations is triggered, we may incur substantial liabilities.
 Because the obligated amount under these agreements is not explicitly stated, the overall maximum amount of any such obligations cannot be reasonably estimated.
-No liabilities have been recorded for these obligations on our Condensed Consolidated Balance Sheets as of June 30, 2011 or December 31, 2010.
+No liabilities have been recorded for these obligations on our Condensed Consolidated Balance Sheets at either September 30, 2011 or December 31, 2010.

-Note 5- Stockholders' Equity
+Note 5 - Stockholders' Equity

-On January 24, 2011, we completed the issuance and sale of 19,000,000 shares of our common stock for proceeds to the Company of approximately \$220.4 million.
+On January 24, 2011, we completed the issuance and sale of 19,000,000 shares of our common stock for gross proceeds to the Company of approximately \$220.4 million.
 Additionally, we incurred approximately \$0.6 million in legal and accounting fees, filing fees, and other offering expenses.

-Note 6-License and Collaboration Agreements
+Note 6 - License and Collaboration Agreements

 We have entered into various license and manufacturing agreements and collaborative research, development and commercialization agreements with pharmaceutical and biotechnology companies.
-Under these arrangements, we are entitled to receive license fees, upfront payments, milestone payments when and if certain development or regulatory milestones are achieved, royalties, sales milestones, payment for the manufacture and supply of certain drug materials, and/or reimbursement for research and development activities.
-All of our research, development and commercialization agreements are generally cancelable by our partners without significant financial penalty to the partner.
+Under these arrangements, we are entitled to receive license fees, upfront payments, milestone payments when and if certain development or regulatory milestones are achieved, royalties, sales milestones when and if certain annual sales levels are achieved, payment for the manufacture and supply of certain drug materials, and/or reimbursement for research and development activities.
+All of our research, development and commercialization agreements are generally cancelable by our partners without significant financial penalty.
 Our costs of performing these services are included in research and development expense in the accompanying Condensed Consolidated Statements of Operations.